gothaur/the_game/README.md

 # Penguin of War

 The game is very simple - you need to stay alive as long as you can.
 You must be cautious of your health and ammo, but don't worry, you can loot those from defeated enemies!
+To move use keys up, down right and left;
+To shoot use spacebar;
+All your enemies will go only one direction - to your left.

 ![Penguin at war](/img/screenshots/screenshot_1.png)
 ![Penguin at war](/img/screenshots/screenshot_2.png)